 From my tests and what I can gather from additional research, Stanley’s definition of “anti-kink” seems to be that when the hose is fully bent in half (either under full water pressure, or no water pressure at all) the hose will fully recover to its rounded circumference diameter with no permanent bends in the hose.

 So did the anti-kink technology work?
 Well, not quite…

-However, I did find that if I followed the diagram instructions on their packaging and rotated the hose as it was uncoiling or unspooling from a hose reel, that the hose was difficult to kink.
-There really is something to this PolyFusion AntiKink technology – but only when following Stanley’s instructions.
+However, I did find that if I followed the diagram instructions on their packaging and rotated the hose as it was uncoiling or unspooling from a hose reel, the hose was difficult to kink.
+There really is something to this PolyFusion AntiKink technology – but only when precisely following Stanley’s instructions.

-So before you get too excited about your new purchase, don’t rip off the paper packing material that surrounds the hose without taking a look at how you’re supposed to handle the hose for a kink free or as close to kink free as possible experience.
+So before you get too excited about your new purchase, don’t rip off the paper packing material that surrounds the hose without taking a look at how you’re supposed to handle the hose for a kink-free or as close to kink free as possible experience.

-I found that with the “uncoiling motion” (when needed), the hose pretty much lived up to its anti kink claim.
+I found that with the “uncoiling motion” (when needed), the hose pretty much lived up to its anti-kink claim.
 But I did find that if I didn’t twist the hose clockwise or counterclockwise (depending upon which direction it had a propensity to kink), then the hose would indeed kink as most traditional hose materials do.

 Bottom line – follow the instructions.
-I know gals will take this to heart, but us guys are notorious for not reading maps (proclaiming, “I don’t need no stinkin’map, I know where we are”), and the same goes for reading instructions.
+I know gals will take this to heart, but us guys are notorious for not reading maps (proclaiming, “I don’t need no stinkin’ map, I know where we are”), and the same goes for reading instructions.
 You know, “it’s just a guy thang”.
 Gentlemen, either have your significant other take the time to unpack and read the diagram on the packaging or take a deep breath and do it yourself, despite all instincts to the contrary.